 Housing Advice: It is expensive to live alone!
 Most students live in dorms with a roommate, or they live in groups of two to four in two or three bedroom apartments.
 Besides being economical, living with roommates provides much-needed company and emotional comfort for international students.
 When assessing the rent of a place, take into account whether the utilities (heat, water, and gas) are covered or not.
 Also, inquire about the laundry facilities.
 To get furniture for your apartment, check out garage sales around town.
 Often, you can find furniture which used, in good condition, and at affordable prices.
 Pick up a copy of home magazine.

 If you wish to be informed of news and events held by us, you can subscribe to ISO mailing list, listserve or updated information.
-The list of events is also posted outside the Elizabeth and Wynn Kearney Center for International Student and Scholar Services as well as at the notice board of International Student Center, 264 Centennial Student Union, MSU.
+The list of events is also posted outside the Kearney Center for International Student Services as well as at the notice board of International Student Center, 264 Centennial Student Union, MSU.

 No, generally you cannot study on tourist visas.

 Every case is different.
 In some countries, visa issuance is extremely difficult.
 In those countries, the American Embassy may view a change to F-1 status in the U.S. as an attempt to avoid that process and will want to know why you didn't apply for the F-1 visa there instead.

-If you are not sure which is the best for you, make an appointment at the Elizabeth and Wynn Kearney Center for International Student and Scholar Services for more information or use or contact form.
+If you are not sure which is the best for you, make an appointment at the Kearney Center for International Student Services for more information or use or contact form.